TahaNili/ShahinBot/README.md

 ## ✨ Features
 - **Intelligent Responses**: Answers scientific, technical, and general questions using LLaMA-4.
+- **Conversation Memory**: Stores and retrieves the last messages of each user for context-aware and personalized responses.
+View your recent chat history with `/history`.
 - **Commands**:
   - `/start`: Welcome message
   - `/help`: List all commands